On this page

 Step 1.
-Pre-arrival: Complete a Declaration Card
+Pre-arrival: Use Advance Declaration or complete a Declaration Card

 Connecting to another flight